espressif/esp-idf/examples/peripherals/spi_slave_hd/append_mode/README.md

-# SPI Halfduplex Slave Append Mode Example
+# SPI Slave Halfduplex: Append Mode Example

 (See the README.md file in the upper level 'examples' directory for more information about examples.)